MF Grimm: Personal life

 In 1994, Grimm survived an attempted murder where he was shot seven times by rival drug dealers, following a previous three shots in an earlier murder attempt in 1986.
 As a result of the 1994 attack, he was deafened, blinded, paralyzed from the waist down, and comatose; doctors predicted that he would have dulled senses and be paralyzed for the rest of his life.
 MF Grimm's half-brother and manager Jansen Smalls died in the attack.
 As a result of this attack, all the music labels interested in Grimm's music cut all contact with him.
 Grimm recovered full vision, hearing, and speech ability, but still uses a wheelchair.

 Grimm founded label Day By Day Entertainment in the late-1990s.
 At around the same time, he put together his Godzilla-inspired MC collective, the Monsta Island Czars, which at the time also featured MF Doom.
 However, to pay for the extensive medical bills from his hospitalization, Grimm turned back to drug dealing.
 This lifestyle eventually caught up with him again when his organization was taken down by the police.

 Facing narcotics conspiracy charges, Grimm was sentenced to life imprisonment under the Rockefeller Drug Laws in 2000.
 Before his sentence began, Grimm recorded his debut album, The Downfall of Ibliys: A Ghetto Opera.
-In 2003, his life sentence was reduced and was eventually released.
+In 2003, his life sentence was reduced and he was eventually released.

 Relationship with MF DOOM

 MF Grimm and MF DOOM became friends in the early 1990s, bonding over mutual interests in Hip Hop, comics, and mutual friends.
 Grimm featured on KMD's 1993 single What a Niggy Know (Remix), credited as "The Grimm Reaper."
 After the death of DOOM's brother DJ Subroc and Grimm's paralysis, the two bonded, living together and looking after one another.
-Although Grimm maintained a presence in Hip Hop, DOOM did not reemerge until the late 1990s.
+Although Grimm maintained a presence in Hip Hop, DOOM did not reemerge until 1996.
 Grimm, in his capacity as executive producer, funded Operation: Doomsday as well as providing the samples which appeared on the album.
 Grimm also funded the release of KMD's second album Black Bastards, once again serving as an executive producer.

 In 2000, DOOM and Grimm released the collaborative MF EP, featuring both artists splitting the record's material, and including the instrumental versions.
 Upon Grimm's release from prison in 2003, Day By Day Entertainment released a compilation of MF Grimm and MF DOOM material as Best of MF.
 In 2004, the duo released a collaborative album of Grimm rapping over Doom's Special Herbs beats called Special Herbs + Spices Volume 1.